Let property disclosure campaign

 Taxpayers that come forward will benefit from better terms and lower penalties for making a disclosure.
-Landlords that make an accurate voluntary disclosure are likely to face a maximum penalty of 0%, 10% or 20% depending on the circumstance on top of the tax and interest due.
+Landlords that make an accurate voluntary disclosure are likely to face a maximum penalty of 0%, 10% or 20% depending on the circumstance in addition to the tax and interest due.
 There are higher penalties for offshore liabilities.

 There are three main stages to taking part in the campaign, notifying HMRC that you wish to take part, preparing an actual disclosure and making a formal offer together with payment.
 The campaign is open to all individual landlords renting out residential property.
-That includes landlords with multiple properties and single rentals as well as specialist landlords with student or workforce rentals.
-HMRC’s guidance has recently been updated to reflect the start of the new tax year and to include an updated link to the penalties and interest calculator.
+This includes landlords with multiple properties and single rentals as well as specialist landlords with student or workforce rentals.
+HMRC’s guidance has recently been updated to reflect the start of the new tax year.